mthom/scryer-prolog/README.md

 ### Modules

-rusty-wam supports for a simple predicate-based module system.
+rusty-wam has a simple predicate-based module system.
 It provides a way to separate units of code into distinct namespaces, for both predicates and operators.
 See the files `src/prolog/lib/*.pl` for examples.

 At the time of this writing, several control and list processing